awsdocs/amazon-eks-user-guide/doc_source/creating-a-vpc.md

 1. Record the **SubnetIds** for the subnets that were created and whether you created them as public or private subnets\.
 When you add nodes to your cluster, you must specify the IDs of the subnets that you want to launch the nodes into\.

-1. If you created an IPv4 VPC, don't complete this step\.
+1. If you created an IPv4 VPC, skip this step\.
 If you created an IPv6 VPC, then you must enable the auto\-assign IPv6 address option for the public subnets that were created by the template\.
 That setting is already enabled for the private subnets\.
 To enable the setting, complete the following steps\.

    1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.